Volunteers!

 They are not required but will be helpful to you when we send out reminders a few days leading up to the event.

-TriCon Leadership
+TriCon Planning Committee & Leadership

 Organizers:

-Stephaine Martinez (6250 Madison), TriCon Planning Chair - stephanie@sjmcollective.com
+Stephanie Martinez (6250 Madison), TriCon Planning Chair - stephanie@sjmcollective.com

 Chuck Reynolds, District Governor 6220 (Wapaca) - chuckr@reynoldsinsightllc.com

-Michaes Kloss, District Governor 6250 (Eau Claire Morning) - mklossrotarydg@gmail.com
+Michael Kloss, District Governor 6250 (Eau Claire Morning) - mklossrotarydg@gmail.com

 Liz Nevitt, District Governor 6270 (Ripon) - liz.nevitt@rotary6270.org